Trump says he'll put 10% tariffs on remaining China imports

 Talks had broken down in May after the United States accused the Chinese of reneging on earlier commitments.

-The effects of Trump's trade war were a factor in the Federal Reserve's decision Wednesday to cut interest rates in an otherwise healthy economy.
-Chairman Jerome Powell pointed repeatedly to the uncertainty caused by Trump's pursuit of trade wars on multiple fronts as a reason for the rate cut.
+Trump's trade war and its consequences were a key factor in the Federal Reserve's decision Wednesday to cut interest rates in an otherwise healthy U.S. economy.
+During a news conference, Chairman Jerome Powell pointed repeatedly to the uncertainty caused by Trump's pursuit of trade wars on multiple fronts as a reason for the rate cut.

+The president's decision to impose a 10% tax on an additional $300 billion of Chinese imports might have been predicated, in fact, on his confidence that Powell's Fed stands ready to cut rates again.
+The bond market signaled its belief in that theory Thursday, with Treasury yields dropping sharply after Trump's announcement.

+And according to the CME Group, market traders now foresee a roughly 70 percent likelihood of another rate cut when the Fed next meets in September.
+Before Trump's announcement, the likelihood was pegged at under 50 percent.

-Sarah Bloom Raskin, a former Fed board member, and other economists have warned that the rate cut could embolden Trump to escalate trade battles because the president may feel confident that the Fed will then respond with additional rate cuts.
+Sarah Bloom Raskin, a former Fed board member, has warned that Fed rate cuts could embolden Trump to escalate trade battles for that very reason.

+In the meantime, the additional Trump tariffs risk further souring the relationship between the world's two largest economies.

+"The stage is now set for a further escalation of trade tensions between China and the U.S.," said Eswar Prasad, a Cornell University economist and former head of the China division at the International Monetary Fund.
+"It has become clear that there is no clear path to a resolution of the trade dispute in the coming months, and China might choose to live with a trade war while waiting out the Trump presidency."